va-big-data-genomics/general-practices/jupyter-on-gcp.md

   * Where does it comes from?
   * What it is used for?
   * Who can view/access this object?
 The sensitivity of the contents should be stated in the case of medium or high risk data.
 * Limit the use of object paths to those that are contained in the repo.
-All other objects should be accessed through gsutil.
+All other objects should be stored in Google Cloud Storage.
 * Adding line numbers to code could help in debugging.
 * Make sure final product is clean of junk code.
   * Are lines of commented out code needed?